GKE offers integrated support for two types of cloud load balancing for a publicly accessible application:

-If you have followed "Option 1" in Step 5 to convert an existing ephemeral IP address to static IP, visit GCP Console to delete the static IP.
+If you have followed "Option 1" in Step 5 to convert an existing ephemeral IP address to static IP, visit Cloud Console to delete the static IP.

 If you have followed "Option 2" in Step 5, run the following command to delete the static IP address: